i-l-s-e/project_github_microcrede_IVD_MD/doc/cheetcheat.md

 `git reset --hard <commit ID>`: permanently delete further commits

+`git bisect`: binary search through commits to identify the specific one where the bug happened

 ## branches

 `git checkout -b <branch name>`: create a new branch